TobiLight/alx-system_engineering-devops/0x0C-web_server/README.md

 | 3.
 Redirection | [3-redirection](./3-redirection) |
 | 4.
 Not found page 404 | [4-not_found_page_404](./4-not_found_page_404) |
 | 5.
 Install Nginx web server (w/ Puppet) | [7-puppet_install_nginx_web_server.pp](./7-puppet_install_nginx_web_server.pp) |

+## Authors
+This project is authored by Oluwatobiloba Light.
+Feel free to reach out with any questions or suggestions. :)